-- Salesforce is a cloud company, and it offers trusted and multi-tenant cloud.
+- Salesforce is a cloud company, and it offers a trusted and multi-tenant cloud.

 - The Salesforce platform is the foundation of Salesforces’ services.
-It is powered by metadata and is made up of several different parts, like data services, artificial intelligence, and robust APIs for development.
+It is powered by metadata and is made up of several different parts, such as data services, Artificial Intelligence, and robust APIs for development.

-- All apps sit on top of the platform.
-Their pre-built offerings like Sales Cloud and Marketing Cloud, along with apps you build using the platform, have consistent, powerful functionality.
+- All apps sit on top of the Salesforce platform.
+Its pre-built offerings, namely, Sales Cloud and Marketing Cloud, along with apps you build using the platform, have consistent, powerful functionality.

-- Everything is integrated.
-The Salesforces’ platform technologies like Einstein predictive intelligence and lightning framework are built according to the users’ convenience.
+- Everything is integrated in Salesforce.
+The platform technologies such as Einstein predictive intelligence and the lightning framework are built according to the users’ convenience.

 Core Architecture of Salesforce

-Before discussing the Salesforce architecture, let’s first go through several important terminologies of Salesforce architecture:
+Before discussing the Salesforce architecture, let’s first go through the terminology of Salesforce architecture:

-- App: All metadata elements like objects, Visualforce pages, classes, etc. are independent of the app.
+- App: All metadata elements such as objects, Visualforce pages, classes, etc. are independent of an app.
 An app simply helps you cluster things visually.
 However, internal metadata has nothing to do with the app, but you’ll be able to have a similar tab, VF Page, etc. in multiple apps.

-- Instance: An instance of Salesforce is the particular configuration that you see when you log into Salesforce.
-Salesforce instance is basically indicating server details for particular Salesforce organization on which it lives.
-It is possible for many Salesforce instances living on one server.
-The instance was created based on the location of the user.
-It will be changed based on the region from where you log in.
+- Instance: An instance of Salesforce is the particular configuration that you see when you log in to Salesforce.
+A Salesforce instance basically indicates server details for a particular Salesforce organization on which it lives.
+It is possible for many Salesforce instances to live on one server.
+While an instance is created based on the location of a user, it will be changed based on the region from where the user logs in.

-- Superpod: Superpod is the arrangement of frameworks and stack balancers, including outbound intermediary servers, system and capacity foundations, mail servers, SAN texture, and various other framework supporting different instances.
+- Superpod: Superpod is the arrangement of frameworks and stack balancers, including outbound intermediary servers, system and capacity foundations, mail servers, SAN texture, and various other frameworks supporting different instances.